dnlup/fastify-tjp/README.md

 # fastify-tjp
-Fastify plugin to use `turbo-json-parser` as default parser
+Fastify plugin to use [`turbo-json-parser`](https://github.com/mafintosh/turbo-json-parse) as default parser.